 They committed to hiring quality faculty and providing an excellent academic education.
-Fortunately, there were practicing judges and lawyers, like Superior Court Judges Lloyd Phillips and Robert Zarick as well as lawyer Victor Bertolani who possessed the community spirit and became a faculty member.
+Fortunately, there were practicing judges and lawyers, like Superior Court Judges Lloyd Phillips and Robert Zarick, as well as lawyer Victor Bertolani, who possessed the community spirit and became faculty members.

 The Committee of Bar Examiners of the State Bar of California granted Lincoln Law School of Sacramento provisional accreditation in 1978 and full accreditation in 1981.

 Today, the school measures its success by its graduates who pass the California Bar Examination and become responsible, successful, and ethical practicing attorneys.
 More than 1,000 of our graduates have been admitted to the California Bar, most of whom practice law in the Sacramento region where their hard work and ability to balance family and work while attending law school benefits the entire community.